Reliability, Availability, and Serviceability (RAS)

 This section assumes the user has completed the chapter Getting Started and has a functional working environment.

-Rd-N2-Cfg1 and Rd-Fremont-Cfg1 platform have rasdaemon package enabled by default on the buildroot file system.
+RD-N2-Cfg1 and RD-V3-Cfg1 platform have rasdaemon package enabled by default on the buildroot file system.
 Buildroot repository has support added to enable rasdaemon, any platform performing a buildroot boot can enable rasdaemon package.

 To enable rasdaemon on other platform variants add following code to the buildroot defconfig file.